Leslieville & The Beaches

 Centered on Queen Street East between the Don Valley and The Beach, Leslieville is a quaint neighbourhood with a laid-back, gay-friendly vibe.
 Originally an industrial area, Leslieville underwent a period of gentrification in the new millennium which turned it into a hotspot for the creative class.
 Buildings that once housed factory houses now contain art galleries, bistros and antique furniture shops.
 On weekend mornings, Leslieville is the place to go for brunch and window shopping.

 While the Village and the west end are the most popular areas of the city for gay nightlife, savvy nightlife seekers know that the east end has many of the same perks without the crowds.
-The recently opened WAYLA bar is a hotspot that attracts a mixed crowd of all ages.
+WAYLA bar is a hotspot that attracts a mixed crowd of all ages.
 The modern décor blends elements of a lounge, bar and dance club to create a truly unique experience.
 Drop by for one of its many queer-themed event nights, such as Le Kiff Kiff and Daddy Next Door.

 Leslieville is conveniently located on the way to The Beaches.
 Enjoy a healthy brunch, pick out a new outfit, then head down to the waterfront to check out the hot guys and gals along the boardwalk.